fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 3.md

-# 📊 Transitioning to KX Products: Creating a Bid-Ask Spread Histogram
+# 📊 Transitioning to KX: Creating a Bid-Ask Spread Chart

 This post continues from my previous write-ups: